We're here to help!CALL TODAY: 954-568-3636

 Construction zone safety can mean:

 Failure to take reasonable steps to optimize the safety of construction zones, resulting in injuries, is negligence.
 To have a claim for negligence, injured car accident victims will need to prove the defendant owed the plaintiff a duty of care, neglected this duty, the neglect caused the car accident, and he/she suffered injuries or property damage as a result.
-The lawyers at the Law Offices of David I. Fuchs can help clients in Fort Lauderdale prove fault for construction zone accidents and negotiate for maximum compensation.
+The lawyers at David I. Fuchs, Injury & Accident Lawyer, P.A. can help clients in Fort Lauderdale prove fault for construction zone accidents and negotiate for maximum compensation.

 One of the main questions you might have after an incident involving a roadway construction zone is, “Who is at fault for my crash?”
 Our lawyers have answered this question for hundreds of clients in the last 30 years and can do the same for you.
 We can listen to your story of what happened, investigate the collision, and help you determine the liable party or parties.
 This could be many entities or a combination of parties, such as the: